SLAF Women's Wing

+Squadron Leader Raini Balasooriya, the first woman officer to command this wing was appointed on 3 September 2026 by then Commander of the Air Force Air Chief Marshal Vasu Bandu Edirisinghe.

-Overview about the women of the Sri Lanka Air Force
+The history of women's first induction into the Sri Lanka Air Force

 In 1971, four women joined as pilot officers into the Sri Lanka Air Force who were trained in SLAF Katunayake for some weeks, this was the first time in the history of the Sri Lanka Air Force that women wore air force uniforms.
 The women were posted in air force headquarters.
 In January 1983, the first batch of airwomen were recruited.
-First female fire-fighting unit of the air force was created in 1997 with 30 women fire fighters.
+First female firefighting unit of the air force was created in 1997 with 30 airwomen firefighters.
 These airwomen retired after 15 years in 2012.
 In 2008, seven airwomen completed paratroopers course.
 In 2019, two women officers and seven airwomen became members of the Special Airborne Force.
 Also in the same year one female officer and one airwoman were trained in Britain's Army School of Ceremonial.
-In 1998 women were recruited to train for the elite pilots' wing to replace losses to the Tamil Tigers in their insurgency.
-800 women applied for the 33 available places to fly transport planes.
-In 2020, two women were commissioned as pilots from the Air Force Academy, China Bay.
-In 2023, three women were air commodores in the Sri Lanka Air Force.
+In 1998 during the Sri Lankan civil war, the Sri Lanka Air Force took decision to recruit women for the pilots' branch, 800 women applied for 33 vacancies, however the recruitment was later cancelled.
+In 2020 for the first time, two women were commissioned as pilots from the Air Force Academy, China Bay.
+In 2023, three women were air commodores in the Sri Lanka Air Force, among them two were directors in the air force headquarters.